 Summary of information you should read before investing in shares

 When you buy shares, you're buying a small part of a company.
-You also get a share of the company’s profits.
+This gives you the opportunity to make money in two ways:

 You can buy shares directly or own them through a managed fund which pools many investors’ money.